 35.3.1 General

-MLO enables a non-AP MLD to discover, authenticate, associate, and set up one or more links with an AP MLD.
-Each link enables channel access and frame exchanges between the non-AP MLD and the AP MLD based on the supported capabilities exchanged during the association.
+(#22318)MLO enables operations such as, but not limited to, discovery, authentication, multi-link setup, and frame exchanges, between two MLDs as described in 35.3 (Multi-link operation (MLO)). (#22341) Each STA affiliated with an MLD shall be an EHT STA.

 An EHT AP shall set dot11MultiLinkActivated to true and shall be affiliated with an AP MLD.
-An AP MLD and all of its affiliated AP(s) shall follow the rules defined in 35.3 (Multi-link operation (MLO)).
+An AP MLD and all of its affiliated AP(s) shall follow the rules defined in 35.3 (Multi-link operation (MLO)).NOTE 1—There is no mobile EHT AP with dot11MultiLinkActivated equal to false (#22385).

 …

-The MAC address of a non-AP EHT STA with dot11MultiLinkActivated equal to false shall be set to the MLD MAC address of the non-AP MLD that the non-AP EHT STA is affiliated with when the non-AP EHT STA has dot11MultiLinkActivated equal to true, and vice versa.
+The MAC address of a non-AP EHT STA with dot11MultiLinkActivated equal to false shall be set to the MLD MAC address of the non-AP MLD that the non-AP EHT STA is affiliated with when the non-AP EHT STA has dot11MultiLinkActivated equal to true, and vice versa. (#22354)When a non-AP EHT STA with dot11MultiLinkActivated equal to false uses the MLD MAC address of the non-AP MLD that the non-AP EHT STA is affiliated with, other STA(s) affiliated with the same non-AP MLD shall not be used.